edaemon/edaemon.github.io/content/about.md

 I'm a sysadmin/DevOps/site reliability person living and working in Portland, Oregon.
 Originally from St. Paul, Minnesota, I moved to Portland to attend
 [Lewis & Clark College](https://www.lclark.edu/) where I studied International Affairs and Computer Science.
 During my studies I worked as a research assistant on computer security and how to educate students on security concepts.
-After graduating, I became a system administrator at Tektronix, a test and measurement company in Beaverton, OR, supporting various web applications.
-As time went on I moved into a DevOps role, debugging complex problems, automating CI pipelines, and getting up in the middle of the night to fix production problems.
+After graduating I became a system administrator at Tektronix, a test and measurement company in Beaverton, supporting various web applications.
+As time went on I moved into a DevOps role where I debug complex problems, automate CI pipelines, and get up in the middle of the night to fix production problems.